MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Related Work

 \section{Related Work}

 Our work relates to model-agnostic explanation techniques and methods for improving their efficiency.
-These techniques explain model predictions without requiring access to internal details, treating models as black boxes.
+These methods treat the target model as a black box.
 Prominent methods include Local Interpretable Model-agnostic Explanations (LIME)~\cite{LIME}, SHapley Additive exPlanations (SHAP)~\cite{SHAP}, Partial Dependence Plots (PDP)~\cite{PDP}, Individual Conditional Expectation (ICE) plots~\cite{ICE}, LORE~\cite{lore}, and Anchors~\cite{Anchor}.
-Among them, SHAP and Anchors achieve high fidelity and interpretability but suffer from very low computational efficiency, which is a major drawback~\cite{Compare}.
+Among them, SHAP and Anchors achieve high fidelity and understandability but suffer from very low computational efficiency, which is a major drawback~\cite{Compare}.

-Several efforts have been made to accelerate SHAP.
-TreeSHAP~\cite{SHAP} speeds up SHAP for tree-based models (e.g., decision trees, XGBoost) by leveraging tree structures, reducing complexity to polynomial time while remaining exact.
-However, it is limited to tree-based models, greatly restricting SHAP’s applicability.
-Accelerated Marginal Effects (AcME)~\cite{ACME} is model-agnostic and approximates SHAP values for faster, scalable computation on any model, but it only works for tabular data and is unsuitable for text or image datasets.

-Mor et al.~\cite{acc_anchors} introduced a framework to accelerate the process of deriving global explanations through the aggregation of individual Anchors.
-Their approach efficiently identifies the top-$k$ most influential features across a dataset.
-However, this aggregation-based methodology prioritizes dataset-wide statistical trends at the expense of instance-specific precision.
-Consequently, distilling global insights from local explanations often lacks the fine-grained granularity necessary to provide high-accuracy explanations for any single input.
-Furthermore, this limitation is exacerbated by their reliance on approximate local computations to achieve computational efficiency.
-In contrast, our proposed method addresses the bottleneck of Anchors without sacrificing its core strengths.
-We achieve significant acceleration while maintaining the fidelity and understandability of explanations for individual inputs—attributes that are fundamental to the utility of the Anchors.
+Covert et al.~\cite{covert2024} utilized stochastic amortization to speed up feature and data attribution via training a surrogate model to predict the explanation.
+However, their work focuses specifically on attribution-based methods (such as SHAP and LIME).
+Consequently, it does not address acceleration for rule-based methods such as Anchors.
+Furthermore, their method requires training a model to fit the explanation method, while our method does not involve an offline training phase.